 Should I turn off mobile data when abroad and roaming?

 Speaking of mobile data costs, should you turn off mobile data when travelling internationally?
 Yes; you should, if you are roaming.
 Why should I should I turn off mobile data when abroad?
 This is because roaming costs are much higher than what you pay in your home country.

 You don’t want to end up burning holes in your pocket on a trip abroad.
 You are better off buying and using a local SIM when you arrive at your destination country than roaming data on your line.
 Please, turn off cellular data when roaming abroad.

 3. To Get Rid Of Distractions

 While modern smartphones have a “Do Not Disturb” feature that, when enabled, silences notifications.
-Still, an effective way to avoid distractions from Internet-based smartphone notifications is to just turn off your cellular data.
+Still, an effective way to avoid distractions from Internet-based smartphone notifications is to just turn off your cellular or mobile data.

 Voila!
 No more pesky notifications from social media, email and instant messaging apps.
 This is great for when you need alone time to relax, or you are in a meeting, or you are driving.